»Future Meeting Space«

 This phase, which will run for one and a half years, is now asking: What are the different types of participants?
 How are they impacted by the use of different elements of meeting methodology and technology?
 And how do these elements affect knowledge sharing, learning progress, networking and the experience value of an event for different types of participants (e.g. prosumers and consumers)?

 Building on the results of phase 1, a suitable study setup has been created, as well as a catalogue of questions from a user perspective.
-The goal is to ask participants from all over the world to complete a questionnaire and to report about their experiences with meetings and conferences.

-The data will be evaluated and analysed in summer 2018.
+The data will be evaluated and analysed in autumn 2018.
 Options for action will be derived and critical success factors will be identified and presented to the meetings industry in a publication featuring details of the results.

 During phase 2 the innovation alliance comprises the consortium leaders – i.e. the German Convention Bureau (GCB) and the European Association of Event Centres (EVVC) – as well as the Fraunhofer Institute of Labour Economics and Organisation (IAO) as the project managers and also the following research partners: